866-386-6110 makercommons@psu.edu

 1. Once you’ve selected a printer, the last step is to fill out the print delivery label form.

-Your Penn State Email Address, First Name, Last Name and Delivery Campus and Delivery Method need to be filled out correctly.
+Your Penn State Email Address, First Name, Last Name, Delivery Campus and Delivery Method need to be filled out correctly.
 If this information is incorrect, your 3d print delivery may be delayed.
 The Delivery Campus location sets the Campus Library that your print will be delivered to.
 If you are choosing World Campus, this option is currently only available to mailing addresses in North America.
 It is also not available for University Park or State College addresses.
 You will also need to select the Delivery Method to be World Campus or it will not be delivered.
 If you have any questions, please contact us.

 Delivery label form